-For the desktop application, the options are screen camera, screen only or camera only depending on the purpose of the video and the intended consumers.
+For the desktop application, the options are screen camera, screen only, or camera only depending on the purpose of the video and the intended consumers.
 For the mobile app, users can create videos using either a device’s camera or screen view.

 Loom also provides tracking customer engagement and basic customization in terms of appearance and branding by allowing the changing of the color of display and video play and timeline control panel as well as removing the ‘Made with Loom’ badge.

-Loom can also be used for product management by allowing support for planning, coordination among distributed teams and communication between stakeholders.
-For helpdesks and support management, videos can be utilized for providing visual support, visual guides and troubleshooting and self-service content so that customers can follow a step-by-step process instead of reading troubleshooting steps in text form.
+Loom can also be used for product management by allowing support for planning, coordination among distributed teams, and communication between stakeholders.
+For helpdesks and support management, videos can be utilized for providing visual support, visual guides and troubleshooting, and self-service content so that customers can follow a step-by-step process instead of reading troubleshooting steps in text form.

-On a more generic note, Loom could be very useful in cascading updates and announcements and in conducting trainings and knowledge-sharing.
-For an enhanced collaborative experience, members of the team can engage in a continuous discussion of flow of ideas by exchanging references to files and resources, by posting and responding to queries.
+On a more generic note, Loom could be very useful in cascading updates and announcements and in conducting training and knowledge-sharing.
+For an enhanced collaborative experience, members of the team can engage in a continuous discussion of the flow of ideas by exchanging references to files and resources, by posting and responding to queries.

-Finally, the COVID-19 pandemic has forced us to evaluate, change and adapt to the disruptions to education.
-Videos created in Loom can be utilized to provide supplementary learning materials, tackle complex concepts and provide clear demonstrations of lessons that are hard to convey in a group call setting or text format.
+Finally, the COVID-19 pandemic has forced us to evaluate, change, and adapt to the disruptions to education.
+Videos created in Loom can be utilized to provide supplementary learning materials, tackle complex concepts, and provide clear demonstrations of lessons that are hard to convey in a group call setting or text format.